laiker96/fastq_to_bam/README.md

 ## System requirements
 ### OS requirements
-The code has been tested on Ubuntu 20.04.3 LTS
+The code has been tested on Ubuntu 20.04.3 LTS with python version 3.8.8

 ### Dependencies
 The following packages are needed to run the code